cry0m1/skysiss/README.md

 What is it
 ===========
-It is a skeleton app to upload/download via ftp xls/xlsx files and adding the to archive with Gzip compression.
+It is a skeleton app to upload/download via ftp xls/xlsx files, adding it to archive with Gzip compression and parsing sheet.
 Utilized time ~2h.
 Need to be finished...

 How to install
 =======